advance100/doc_webpack/optimizing.md

 }
 ```

 This will generate multiple entry chunks: `p1.entry.chunk.js`, `p2.entry.chunk.js` and `p3.entry.chunk.js`, plus one `commons.chunk.js`.
-Frist load `commons.chunk.js` and than one of the `xx.entry.chunk.js`.
+First load `commons.chunk.js` and than one of the `xx.entry.chunk.js`.

 You can generate multiple commons chunks, by selecting the entry chunks.
 And you can nest commons chunks.